Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Preliminaries

-Assume now that $H\in(\frac{3}{4},1)$.
-The sequence of $d\times d$-matrix-valued processes converges in $L^2$ to some process $Z_H$, called the {\it matrix-valued Rosenblatt process}.
-Each component of this matrix-valued process possesses $\alpha$-H\"older continuous paths for every $\alpha<2H-1$.
-Moreover, the diagonals elements are independant Rosenblatt processes of order $2H-1$.
+$(b)$ Assume now that $H\in(\frac{3}{4},1)$.
+For any fixed $t\in[0,T]$, the sequence of $(d\times d)$-matrix-valued processes converges for all fixed $t\in [0,T]$ to some $Z_t$.
+The continuous version of the process $(Z_t)_{t\in[0,T]}$ is called the {\it matrix-valued Rosenblatt proces of order H}.
+Each component of this matrix-valued process is $\alpha$-H\"older continuous for every $\alpha<2H-1$.
+Moreover, the diagonals elements are independent Rosenblatt processes with selfsimilarity index $2H-1$.